 Hand in hand, where they had always belonged, Rose Tyler and the Doctor returned to their home and to the stars.

 The house stood by itself against the Welsh moorland.
-It had stood for thirty years, and might stand for thirty more...
+It had stood for seventy years, and might stand for seventy more...
 Might.
 Inside, everything was rubbish, but could possibly be fixed by someone with vast resources, a lot of money, and all the time in the world.

 And none who left there left alone.